RiccardoCataldi/Search-App/README.md

 # Search App
 Web app that allows searching information about ships via MMSI, including trajectory, length, and ship type.

-App is currently running at this ip for immediate testing at IP: 51.20.82.208

 ## Installation

 - Clone the repository to your local machine: